NormandaleWells/CSn/Guiding-principles.md

 I do it.
 Send complaints to /dev/null.

+I believe that the length of a variable name should be proportional to the size of its scope.
+Most of the algorithms here are short, and so I use short variable names.
+I do, however, try to be consistent.
+For example, `lo` and `hi` are used for the lower and upper bound of a half-open range, `n` is used as a total number of items to process, `i`, `j`, `k` are loop counters, etc.

 I also do not believe any one paradigm
 (as in object-oriented, generic, or functional programming) is the be-all and end-all of how to write software.